Skip to main content

 General reports and Insights reports

 Insights report requirements: Your campaign must meet certain eligibility requirements before you can generate Insights reports for it.
-Refer to Audience Insights report overview, Voter Level Data (VLD) Insights report overview, and Campaign Bidding Insights report overview for more information on the data included in each report and to review their individual eligibility criteria.
+Refer to a report type’s overview article (linked below) for more information on the data included in the report and its individual eligibility criteria.

-Craft custom reports or generate tailored Insights reports from a dashboard table.
+Craft custom reports or generate tailored Insights reports directly from a dashboard table.

 Refer to Generate performance and insights data from a dashboard for more details on how to generate reports and insights from a dashboard table.